xibosignage/xibo-manual/source/en/install_docker_without_compose.md

 #### Storing Data

 Data folders should be mapped outside the Docker containers as volumes so that data is persisted across Container upgrades.
-The following Data folders are used by `launcher` and should be configured for your environment:
+The following Data folders are used by `docker-compose` and should be configured for your environment:

  - The Library storage can be found in `/shared/cms/library`
  - The database storage can be found in `/shared/db`